 Allianz uses both passive and active feedback on the website.
 Their passive forms enable visitors to let the team at Allianz know what they think of the website.

-To prevent drop offs in conversion, Allianz also collects active feedback via an exit survey.
-An exit survey is a short questionnaire which asks visitors to share why they are leaving the site or page.
+To prevent drop-offs in conversion, Allianz also collects active feedback via an exit survey.
+An exit survey is a short questionnaire that asks visitors to share why they are leaving the site or page.
 Often this feedback form appears just before someone ‘threatens’ to leave the page and moves the mouse towards the exit, or if someone is on a page for a certain amount of time.

 So what kinds of findings did they have?